 Note: This benefit is definitely one you want to discuss with your doctor before making any changes.

 Some studies have shown that pumpkin may be used to treat diabetes.
-In a Reuter’s health news article published in 2007 (citing the Journal of the Science of Food and Agriculture), pumpkin extract was found to help control their blood sugar levels in both people with diabetes as well as pre-diabetics.
+In a Reuter’s health news article published in 2007 (citing the Journal of the Science of Food and Agriculture), pumpkin extract was found to help control their blood

 The study found that pumpkin extract not only helped lower blood glucose levels but also helped increase insulin secretion and insulin-producing beta cells.